SEND Information Report for the Aldborough Primary School, part of the Aylsham Trust

 Each learner identified as having SEND is entitled to support that is ‘additional to or different from’ a normal differentiated curriculum.
 The type of support is dependent on the individual learning needs, and is intended to enable access to learning and overcome the barrier to learning identified.
 With relatively small numbers of SEND at Aldborough School, provision is often although not exclusively, bespoke.
 It always appears as part of the daily planning and may also be recorded on an individual plan.
 Teachers monitor and modify the provision regularly, adapting it to meet the changing needs of individuals identified with SEND.

-The Aylsham Cluster SENDCOs work closely with each other and meet at least termly to share expertise, experiences and offer advice and support.
+The Aylsham Trust SENDCOs are available to share expertise, experiences and offer advice and support.
 We share our provision ‘map’ with our colleagues in the Aylsham Cluster so we can learn from each other and demonstrate what we offer for learners with SEND.
 We are also able to promote consistent practice across all the schools in our cluster ensuring equality of opportunity.
-Furthermore there is a wealth of expertise that is called upon when required to support our children.
+Furthermore, there is a wealth of expertise that is called upon when required to support our children.

-Our SEN Governor monitors the impact of SEN provision across the school and shares the outcomes of monitoring with the Full Governing Body.
+Our SEND Governor monitors the impact of SEND provision across the school and shares the outcomes of monitoring with the Full Governing Body.

 Aldborough School receives funding directly to the school from the Local Authority to support the needs of the learners with SEND.
-This is described in the SEND memorandum which is available on the Norfolk County Council Website (Financial) where the amount of funding we received for 2017-18 can be seen.
+This is described in the SEND memorandum which is available on the Norfolk County Council Website (Financial) where the amount of funding we received for 2019-20 is available.
+Additional funding can be requested on an individual basis.

-Monitoring progress is an integral part of teaching and leadership within Aldborough School.
+Monitoring progress is an integral part of teaching and leadership within Aldborough Primary School.
 Parents/carers, pupils and staff are involved in reviewing the impact of interventions for learners with SEND.
 We follow the ‘assess, plan, do, review’ model and ensure that parents/carers and children are involved in each step.
 Before any additional provision is selected to help a child, the SENDCO, Teacher, parent/carer and learner, agree what they expect to be different following this intervention.
-A baseline will also be recorded, which can be used to compare the impact of the provision.
+A baseline will also be recorded, which is then used to evaluate the impact of the provision.

 The SENDCO collates the impact data of interventions, to ensure that we are only using interventions that work.
-Intervention data is shared with the Aylsham Cluster so all SENDCOs in our cluster are able to select high quality provision.
+Intervention data is shared with the Aylsham Trust so all SENDCOs in our Trust are able to select high quality provision.

 Other Opportunities for Learning